 Neurotransmission, neurotransmitter release, exocytosis

-We study neurotransmission and the machinery that releases neurotransmitters at neuronal synapses in the brain.
-This remarkable machinery achieves the millisecond temporal resolution required for neural circuits to encode information for cognition, sensation and coordinated motor activity.
+We study neurotransmission and the machinery that releases neurotransmitters by exocytosis at neuronal synapses in the brain.
+This remarkable machinery achieves the millisecond temporal resolution required for neural circuits to encode information for cognition, sensation, and coordinated motor activity.
 Its misregulation is associated with neurodegenerative and neurodevelopmental disorders.
 Similar mechanisms govern secretion of other essential bioactive compounds, including hormones such as insulin, cytokines in the immune system and enzymes.

 Mechanics of cell division, mechanosensing

 We investigate one of life’s most essential force-generating machines, the actomyosin contractile ring that divides cells at the end of the cell cycle during cytokinesis.
 Cell division propagates the genome and allows organisms to grow and repair, and its misregulation is the essential feature of cancer.
 Related interests in mechanobiology are mechanosensing and remodeling in the actomyosin cytoskeleton and regulation of cell wall growth in cell walled organisms.